-I have a long-standing interest in how research and higher education interface with community needs and how public conversation and policy are shaped.
+I have a long-standing interest in how research and higher education interface with community needs, and how public conversation and policy are shaped.
 Before coming to the Pace Center, I conducted research and teaching in global public health, with a particular focus on understanding social and biological dimensions of vulnerability and resilience to disease.
-As an associate research scholar and lecturer with Princeton’s Global Health and Health Policy Program for five years, I was continually inspired by the wonderful students in that certificate program and their diverse passions.
+As an associate research scholar and lecturer with Princeton’s Global Health and Health Policy Program for five years, I enjoyed working with students from all majors as they explored the many factors that shape community wellbeing around the world.
 Prior to that, I was a Robert Wood Johnson Health and Society Scholar at Columbia University.
 I am a firm believer in the value of interdisciplinary thinking, and this is reflected in my academic path, which has taken me through a Ph.D. in microbiology and immunology from Stanford University, a Master of Philosophy degree in international development studies from Oxford University, and a Bachelor of the Arts degree in biochemical sciences from Harvard University.

 - Building pathways that knit together academic and service interests